TDG-Platform/docs/DGLayers.md

 # Example:
 	subset_bands --outdirID n3 --indirID n1 -bands 2 5 1 7
 ```
 The above command takes as input a multi-band raster and a sequence of bands indices, and returns a new multi-band raster consisting of the specified bands in the specified order.
-Band indexing starts at 1. **_DONE_**
+Band indexing starts at 1.
+If the input directory contains a README.txt describing each band, it will be band-subsetted to form an output README.txt.

 ## Known Issues

 * "saveData" task might not be working with DGLayers.
 For now, may have to call "StageDataToS3" task
-* polygonize does not presently work on multi-band 0-1 input rasters
 * polygonize [-thematic] option does not presently work on spectral_angle_mapper output class map because polygonize is expecting README.TXT instead of README_CLASSMAP.TXT
 * polygonize [-geojson] option does not work.
 This option is supposed to output a polygon geojson in addition to polygon shapefile.
 * Sometimes when polygon would otherwise be self-touching, Chris Padwick's algorithm is a little aggressive in the "pull back".